About Tasks

 About Tasks and Task Progress

 • Write claims under your own claims: This is the number of pros or cons students should write under their own claims.
-This task is intended for students to develop their own thinking, provide deeper justifications for their arguments, and recognize their arguments’ strengths and weaknesses.
+This task is intended for students to develop their thinking, provide deeper justifications for their arguments, and recognize their arguments’ strengths and weaknesses.
 Students can be reminded to submit both pros and cons as part of this task to deter being overwhelmingly supportive of their own arguments.

 note